EUMETNET/meteogate-documentation/docs/references.md

 ---

-## Policies relating to MeteoGate development and use
+## Policies Relating to MeteoGate Development and Use

 The approach for MeteoGate is to use appropriate policies and standards which are already established, only creating new ones where necessary.
 For example, existing EUMETNET governance patterns and structures will be used where available.
 In addition, there are several MeteoGate-specific policies and guiding documentation.